agathoklisx/libved/README.md

      Note: the relative syntax variable is:
         multiline_comment_continuation as char[]

-     So this simple means that if someone do not want to penaltize performance then it is wise to use " * " in the beginning of the line to force the code, as soon as possible to search on previous lines (as this is expensive).
+     So this simply means that if someone do not want to penaltize performance then it is wise to use " * " in the beginning of the line to force the code, as soon as possible to search on previous lines (as this is expensive).